Cavein254/airbnb-clone-project/README.md

 This relational schema ensures data consistency and creates clear connections between users, their listings, bookings, payments, and feedback.

+## 🧩 Feature Breakdown

+The Airbnb Clone Backend is designed around modular, scalable features that mirror the core functionality of a real-world booking platform.
+Below is a summary of the major features and how they contribute to the overall system:

+### 👤 User Management

+Handles user registration, login, authentication (JWT), and role-based access (host or guest).
+This ensures secure access control and sets the foundation for user-specific content like property listings and bookings.

+### 🏠 Property Management

+Allows hosts to create, update, and manage property listings.
+Includes support for pricing, availability, and descriptions — forming the core content of the platform that guests browse and book.

+### 📅 Booking System

+Enables guests to book available properties by selecting check-in/check-out dates and confirming reservations.
+It enforces availability constraints and calculates total cost, ensuring booking accuracy and preventing conflicts.

+### 💳 Payment Integration

+Manages payment tracking for bookings, including status updates (pending, completed, failed).
+Although third-party gateways are not integrated in this backend-only phase, the structure supports future integration with providers like Stripe or PayPal.

+### ⭐ Review System

+Guests can leave reviews and ratings for properties they’ve stayed in.
+This feature enhances user trust and transparency by offering peer-to-peer feedback that influences future booking decisions.

+### 🧾 Admin & Reporting (Planned)

+An admin panel will support moderation, analytics, and data management.
+This includes user verification, listing approval workflows, and system health insights to aid in platform governance and operational oversight.

 ## 🚀 Getting Started

 To set up this project locally: